zavolanlab/SplicingReprogramming/README.md

 TODO

-### Get public resources
+### Get genome resources

-In this section, genome resources for human, mouse and chimpanzee are downloaded, filtered, processed and indexed.
+In this section, the following resources for human, mouse and chimpanzee are downloaded from [Ensembl](http://www.ensembl.org/index.html)(release 84), filtered/processed and indexed:
+* genome
+* gene annotations
+* transcriptome

 1. Downloads, filters and further processes genomes, gene annotations and transcriptomes:
 ```sh